 - Critical Chain Method (CCM)

 Program evaluation and review technique uses three point estimation to calculate the duration estimates.
 However, PERT is used mainly to control the time aspect of projects.

 Also read:Program Evaluation And Review Technique

 Critical Path Method (CPM) is the most common schedule network analysis methodology.
 CPM analysis also calculates early start, early finish, late start and late finish with ease.
 Moreover, CPM is used mainly to control both time and cost aspects of the project.

 Schedule network analysis technique chiefly identifies the critical path.
 Both PERT and CPM aim to establish critical path and critical activities of a project.
 The following snapshot enumerates critical path characteristics.

 Schedule Network Analysis Solved Example

 Solving problems further simplifies the learning process and enhances the understanding of basic concepts.
-Following post enumerates steps involved in schedule network analysis process using the critical path method technique.
+Following post enumerates steps involved in project schedule analysis process using the critical path method technique.

 For schedule development process, you may please read the following post.

 Also read the following post for a comprehensive list of project management formulas for pmp examination.